pagkly/Zed/Investopedia3/Modified Accelerated Cost Recovery System (MACRS).md

 ## Understanding the Modified Accelerated Cost Recovery System (MACRS)

 As defined by the Internal Revenue Service (IRS), depreciation is an income tax deduction that allows a business to recover the cost basis of certain property.
 It is an annual allowance for the wear and tear, deterioration, or obsolescence of the property.
 Most tangible assets are depreciable.
-Likewise, certain [intangible assets](https://www.investopedia.com/terms/i/intangibleasset.asp), such as patents and copyrights, are depreciable.1
+Likewise, certain [[intangible assets]](https://www.investopedia.com/terms/i/intangibleasset.asp), such as patents and copyrights, are depreciable.1

 The modified accelerated cost recovery system (MACRS) is the proper depreciation method for most assets.
 MACRS allows for greater accelerated depreciation over longer time periods.
 This is beneficial since faster acceleration allows individuals and businesses to deduct greater amounts during the first few years of an asset's life, and relatively less later.
 Depreciation using MACRS can be applied to assets such as computer equipment, office furniture, automobiles, fences, farm buildings, racehorses, and so on.